The documentation you're currently reading is for version 3.7.0. Click here to view documentation for the latest stable version.

 StackStorm plugs into the environment via the extensible set of adapters containing sensors and actions.

-- Packs are the units of content deployment.
+Packs are the units of content deployment.
 They simplify the management and sharing of StackStorm pluggable content by grouping integrations (triggers and actions) and automations (rules and workflows).
-A growing number of packs are available on StackStorm community.
-User can create their own packs, share them on Github, or submit to StackStorm community repo.
+A growing number of packs are available on StackStorm Exchange.
+Users can create their own packs, share them on Github, or submit to the StackStorm Exchange.

 StackStorm is a service with modular architecture.
 It comprises loosely coupled service components that communicate over the message bus, and scales horizontally to deliver automation at scale.
 StackStorm has a Web UI, a CLI client, and of course a full REST API.
 We also ship Python client bindings to make life easier for developers.